LucasMcK/production-reporting-app/README.md

 Various features and improvements are planned to be made based on Avalons requirements:

-- **Form-Based Data Entry:** Field workers will be able to manually input data into a structured form, which will automatically generate and upload the corresponding spreadsheet to the centralized database.
 - **Well Management:** Executives will have the ability to add or remove wells as they are drilled, decommissioned, or stop producing.
 - **Summary View:** A summary section will highlight key metrics from each spreadsheet, based on Avalon’s definition of the most relevant data.
 - **Sheet Navigation:** Users will be able to seamlessly switch between multiple uploaded spreadsheets.